 |Litigation Home||Ongoing Litigation||Selected Cases||Alphabetical Case Index|

-At the time BCRA was passed, all labor unions and almost all corporations were prohibited from making electioneering communications, so Congress did not specify a particular disclosure regime for such communications.
-The regulation at issue in this case, 11 CFR 104.20(c)(9), was promulgated by the FEC in 2007 after the Supreme Court’s decision in Wisconsin Right to Life, which allowed corporations and unions to make certain types of electioneering communications for the first time.
-The regulation requires corporations or labor organizations that make WRTL-permitted electioneering communications to disclose the name and address of each person who made a donation aggregating $1,000 or more to the corporation or labor organization, which was made for the purpose of furthering electioneering communications.
-104.20(c)(9).
-(Emphasis added.)
+As enacted, the law prohibited all labor unions and almost all corporations from making electioneering communications, so Congress did not specify a particular disclosure regime for such communications.
+The regulation at issue in this case, 11 CFR 104.20(c)(9), was promulgated in 2007 after the Supreme Court’s decision in FEC v.
+Wisconsin Right to Life (WRTL), which allowed corporations and unions to make certain types of electioneering communications for the first time.[FN1] The Commission’s regulation required corporations or labor organizations that made WRTL-permitted electioneering communications to disclose the name and address of each person who made a donation aggregating $1,000 or more to the corporation or labor organization “for the purpose of furthering electioneering communications.”
+11 CFR 104.20(c)(9).
+(Emphasis added)

-On September 20, 2012, the District Court issued an order referring the matter back to the FEC with instructions to file a status report on or before October 12, 2012.
-On October 4, 2012, the Commission filed a status report informing the court of its decision not to initiate a rulemaking to amend its regulations governing the disclosure of electioneering communications, but instead to continue to defend the current regulation at 11 CFR 104.20(c)(9).
+On September 18, 2012, the U.S. Court of Appeals for the District of Columbia Circuit reversed the judgment of the district court, finding the statute’s disclosure provisions were ambiguous and could be construed to include a “purpose” requirement.
+The appeals court remanded the case to the district court for further consideration.
+On September 20, 2012, the district court directed the Commission to inform the court whether the agency planned to initiate a rulemaking or defend its current regulation.
+On October 4, 2012, the Commission informed the court of its decision not to initiate a rulemaking to amend its regulations governing the disclosure of electioneering communications, but instead to continue to defend the current regulation at 11 CFR 104.20(c)(9).